DynamicsShop/SD-Document-Pack-NA/SD-Document-Pack-NA-Release-Notes.md

 - The SD Document Pack Setup Card was extended to surface an action for Assisted Setup for the localised North American reports.

+- SD Document Pack Permissions were extended to include the North American localised reports contained in the SD Document Pack (NA) app.